-Just as the name suggest, the Quick Credit app offers quick loan facilities to individuals.
+Just as the name suggests, the Quick Credit app offers quick loan facilities to individuals.
 It uses technological methods to check and offer loans to various persons.

-It pretty easy to get started, get the app from play store, install and you could get your loan.
+It is pretty easy to get started, get the app from the Play Store, install and you can get your loan.

 9. KKMoney – Easy Loan App

-In spite of their relatively new comer status, they tend to offer huge loan amount of up to N50,000.
-You don’t need a guarantor, collateral or much paperwork, just get the app installed on your Android phone and you’re good to go.
+In spite of their relative newcomer status, they tend to offer huge loan amounts of up to N50,000.
+You don’t need a guarantor, collateral, or much paperwork, just get the app installed on your Android phone and you’re good to go.

 10. Jumia One

 This may look surprising but yeah, the Jumia One app from Jumia now offers personal loans in Nigeria.